neilotoole/xcgo/README.md

 # neilotoole/xcgo

 `xcgo` is a maximalist Docker image for cross-compiling and releasing/distributing CGo-enabled Go/Golang applications.
-It can build and dist macOS, Windows and Linux CGo projects for arch `amd64`.
+At this time, it can build and dist macOS, Windows and Linux CGo projects for arch `amd64`.

 `xcgo` has what gophers crave: